dibrinsofor/dibrinsofor/README.md

 - Interned at Total SE as a SWE -- a lead player in the Oil and gas industry in Nigeria.
 - Finally finished Silicon Valley
 - Was granted a Google African Developer's Scholarship.
-- I participated in the Facebook Build for SDG hackerthon.
+- Participated in the Facebook Build for SDG hackerthon.
 I made it to the second round with our E-tourism solution.
 - Finished the CS50 web development course and had fun doing it.

 ### Connect with me: